-Still around?
-Great!
 Let’s get started with three core fundamentals: your space, budget, and needs.

 Walk into your yard with a tape measure and take some quick measurements.
-I would recommend mapping out two different size areas: one that is 18’x24’ and another that is 25’x30’.
+I would recommend mapping out two different-sized areas: one that is 18’x24’ and another that is 25’x30’.
 These are common playground sizes and a great place to start when understanding how much of your yard you are willing to dedicate to your play area.

 If you want information on how far each piece will stick out from the swing set tower, you can check out this blog post.

-Also, think about what parts of the swing set you to want to see from your house.
+Also, think about what parts of the swing set you want to see from your house.
 Do you want clear visuals on the swings?
 The climbers?
 That will help you decide on your swing set layout and provide peace of mind.

 Don’t forget to factor in delivery and installation.
 You can find all of our delivery and installation prices here in this blog post.